Declan-Combley/math/README.md

 ```
 <var> = <value>    - Will create a variable with the value of a number
 <var> = <function> - Will create a variable with the value of a function
+print <text>       - Will print out any text past the print word
 :<var>             - Will print out the value of the variable
 ```